 The Office of Predegree Advising & Admissions makes all final determinations about program eligibility.

-Earning Your Way In
+Earning Your Way In: Courses for Admission

-To begin the admission process, you simply register—no application needed—for the following two, graduate-level degree courses (available online):
+To begin the admission process, you simply register—no application needed—for the following 2 graduate-level degree courses (available online).

 MITx MicroMasters Credential Admissions Pathway